Could Your Multinational Coverage Be Missing Something?

 A company with offices in the United States typically has a variety of business insurance coverages, including cyber and data breach insurance.
 But imagine if a data security breach occurred at one of the company’s offices located outside of our country?
 In most cases, the cyber and data breach insurance policy for the U.S.-based office would not cover the international claim.
 Global Insurance extends business coverage to international locations for U.S. companies that have operations in other parts of the world.

 The Hartford has a long history of helping businesses protect what’s uniquely important to their success with business insurance solutions designed to meet their specific needs.
 When those companies also have operations outside of the United States, we are committed to helping them protect their global operations.
-That’s why we partner with AXA Corporate Solutions to deliver local insurance policies to our U.S. business clients with multi-national office locations.
-The AXA Corporate policies are issued locally, paid in local currency, and are specific to the country where the business is operating.
+That’s why we created The Hartford Global Insurer Network to deliver local insurance policies to our U.S. business clients with multi-national office locations.
+These policies are issued locally, paid in local currency, and are specific to the country where the business is operating.

 Why Does Your Business Need Global Insurance?

 As more businesses seek opportunities beyond their national borders, global insurance programs are gaining attention – and popularity.
 Having local capabilities to help a company in the country where it does business is critical.
 This is especially true as more and more countries and regulators are requiring businesses to have coverage through local insurers.

 Admitted Versus Non-Admitted